Helping you free your child of an eating disorder

 A risk management framework

 Let’s start with a metaphor.
 We long for our children to fly with their own wings.
-If they don’t yet have the capability for it, they will crash.
+If they don’t yet have the capability for it, they’ll crash.
 So, we work on strengthening those wings (as in the previous chapters).
 We set up flying practice.
 We do trial runs over soft ground.
 Only then do we let our fledglings fly freely.
 And for quite a while, our role isn’t over.
 We continue to watch how they navigate unusual situations – illnesses, gusts of change.
 We stay ready to intervene if required.

 [Jumping to another section of the chapter…]